Marshall vs. UAB NCAA Football Odds, Plays and Insights | November 13, 2021

 UAB Stats and Trends

-- UAB has played nine games, with five wins against the spread.

-- This year, the Blazers are winless ATS when entering a game as an underdog of 4.5 points or more.
+- The Blazers have been underdogs by 4.5 points or more one time this season and have not covered the spread once.

-- UAB's games this year have eclipsed the over/under three times in eight opportunities (37.5%).
+- UAB's games this year have hit the over on three of eight set point totals (37.5%).

-- When UAB records more than 19.0 points, it is 5-1 against the spread and 6-1 overall.
+- UAB is 5-1 against the spread and 6-1 overall when the team scores more than 19.0 points.

-- In games that UAB amasses more than 385.8 yards, the team is 4-1 against the spread and 5-1 overall.
+- When UAB churns out more than 385.8 yards, the team is 4-1 against the spread and 5-1 overall.

-- The Blazers have turned the ball over 14 times, two fewer times than the Thundering Herd have forced turnovers (16).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.